supersu097/mycrawler/README.md

 Once all steps above you have done,just run one of the scripts which show in this repo to wait lots of 1s to see what will happen.For example:
 `python yinwang_blog_reminder.py`

-## Help
-I suffer a very strange issue that once I set the time interval to 3600s in the function of time.sleep(),the main process of this script will hang at the time.sleep() forever.
-So by now I set it to 3599s,I have to say such way is very embarrassed.
-Finally,any advice are welcome.